Internet Explorer 8: InPrivate

 A new security mode called InPrivate debuted with IE8, and consists of two main features: InPrivate Browsing and InPrivate Filtering.
 InPrivate Browsing has been described as a "porn mode" in various news outlets.
-A similar feature, first introduced in Safari in 2005, was later implemented in Firefox 3.5, Opera 10.5 and Google Chrome.
+A similar feature, first introduced in Safari in 2005, was later implemented in Firefox 3.5, Opera 10.5, and Google Chrome.

 When a user uses InPrivate Browsing in Internet Explorer 8, one's browsing history, temporary Internet files, form data, cookies, and usernames and passwords are not retained by the browser, leaving no local evidence of browsing or search history.

 InPrivate Filtering provides users an added level of control and choice about the information that third party websites can use to track browsing activity.
 InPrivate Subscriptions allow users to augment the capability of InPrivate Blocking by subscribing to lists of websites to block or allow.

-As with other private browsing modes, there are ways that information about a browsing session can be recovered.
+As without InPrivate mode, information about a browsing session can be recovered on unexpected software closes.

 Performance and stability

 Internet Explorer 8 includes performance improvements across the HTML parser, CSS engine, mark-up tree manipulation as well as the JScript runtime and the associated garbage collector.
 Memory leaks due to inconsistent handling of circular references between JScript objects and DOM objects were corrected.
 For better security and stability, IE8 uses the Loosely Coupled Internet Explorer (LCIE) architecture and runs the browser frame and tabs in separate processes.
 LCIE prevents glitches and hangs from bringing down the entire browser and leads to higher performance and scalability.
-Permissions for ActiveX controls have been made more flexible instead of enabling or disabling them globally, they can now be allowed on a per-site basis.
+Permissions for ActiveX controls have been made more flexible – instead of enabling or disabling them globally, they can now be allowed on a per-site basis.